Manonmaniam Sundaranar University

-Manonmaniam Sundaranar University is a public university located in Tirunelveli, Tamil Nadu, India.
-It was hived off the Madurai Kamaraj University on 7 September 1990.
+Manonmaniam Sundaranar University (MSU) is a public university located in Tirunelveli, Tamil Nadu, India.
+It was split from Madurai Kamaraj University on 7 September 1990 to cater to the needs of the people of the three southernmost districts of Tamil Nadu — Tirunelveli, Thoothukudi and Kanyakumari.
+It is named after the Tamil scholar and professor Manonmaniam Sundaram Pillai.

-The motto of the university is "In Pursuit of Excellence".
-It is named after the Tamil scholar/professor Manonmaniam Sundaram Pillai.
-The university has 24 departments in arts, languages, sciences, engineering and technology.
-102 colleges in the Kanyakumari, Tenkasi, Thoothukudi and Tirunelveli districts are affiliated to it.
+The university has 6 constituent University colleges (also known as "Mano colleges") with 29 departments in arts, languages, sciences, engineering and technology, teaching 2,384 university students as of 2025.
+104 other colleges in the Kanyakumari, Tenkasi, Thoothukudi and Tirunelveli districts are also affiliated with MSU.
+This includes six colleges over 100 years old, such as Sarah Tucker College, the oldest women's college in Southern India.

-Accreditations
+Overall, the university provides education to approximately 130,885 students in person and 11,236 students via distance education.

+Accreditation

-The University Grants Commission, New Delhi has accorded its approval for getting financial assistance since 29 March 1994.
+The University Grants Commission has accorded its approval for getting financial assistance since 29 March 1994.
 The university is accredited by the National Assessment and Accreditation Council of India with 'A' grade status.
 The University Act authorizes the functioning of the Directorate of Distance and Continuing Education outside the university jurisdiction and the courses offered through this mode are recognized by the Distance Education Council of India.